OSGeo/gdal/gdal/doc/source/drivers/vector/shapefile.rst

 SQL 'RECOMPUTE EXTENT ON <tablename>' via the datasource ExecuteSQL() method.
 The same applies for the deletion of a shape.

-Note: RECOMPUTE EXTENT ON is available in OGR >= 1.9.0.

 Size Issues
 -----------